digital-butterfly/exen-workflow/README.md

 ## TODO

-1. replace associe by projet
+1. replace associe by projet in db and functions (you can keep the routes and files for later)

+   - replace user button in associe user

 1. replace "attestation de stage / travail" by "Attestation de stage / travail / diplome"